 - The market and policy frameworks to enable the low carbon transition.

-- Networks and Energy Storage – assessing networks and energy storage within the context of whole energy systems, including: assessing impact of new technologies, developing and adapting infrastructure network strategies to enable cost effective energy delivery and examining the detailed interactions between energy storage and other means of providing energy system flexibility.
+- Networks and Energy Storage – assessing networks and energy storage within the context of whole energy systems, including: assessing the impact of new technologies, developing and adapting infrastructure network strategies to enable cost effective energy delivery and examining the detailed interactions between energy storage and other means of providing energy system flexibility.

 - Storage and Flexibility Modelling and Analysis – complementary to our internationally peer-reviewed Energy System Modelling Environment (ESME), our new Storage and Flexibility Model (SFM) is an asset that can assess the value of specific storage technologies, and identify the system service requirements of future energy systems for long term strategic and short term operational uncertainties.